 - Basic Requirements — the work must be complete if you’re pitching fiction, poetry, or creative nonfiction; you must own the copyright without any license encumbrance with other publishers

-- Privileged Submissions — contributors located in Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Ontario, Pennsylvania, or Wisconsin receive a slight preference
+- Privileged Submissions — contributors located in Illinois, Indiana, Michigan, Minnesota, New York, Ohio, Ontario, Pennsylvania, or Wisconsin receive a slight preference for acceptance

 - Review Timelines — we turn around responses within a fortnight